CastosHQ/Seriously-Simple-Podcasting/readme.txt

 Give your website a performance boost by offloading all of your media files to a dedicated hosting provider, and your podcast listeners a terrifc listening experience at the same time.

+**Beautifully Designed Media Player**

+No need to look around for a premium podcast player for your website, we've built in an industry leading podcast player right into Seriously Simple Podcasting, for Free!
+Here's a sneak peak at the player options you can find in the new Seriously Simple Podcasting:

+Choose from a compact or full size design, complete with your podcast cover image proudly displayed right alongside your player.

 **Where to find help**

 Seriously Simple Podcasting comes with complete user and developer [documentation](https://support.castos.com/).
 Please read this documentation thoroughly before posting on [the support forum](https://wordpress.org/support/plugin/seriously-simple-podcasting).